sdsdkkk/sdsdkkk.github.io/_posts/2015-12-05-vulnhub-freshly-solution.markdown

 - 192.168.0.104:8080
 - 192.168.0.104:8080/wordpress

-Here's the finding from Nikto (I threw away the false positives).
+Here are the findings from Nikto (I threw away the false positives).

 #### 1. 192.168.0.104